screensharingx/screensharingtools/README.md

 created by .sexualised on discord

-credits to all original creators of programs featured.
+all credit to the original program creators.